How Much Does It Cost to Stage a House in 2025?

 Home Occupation

-Occupied homes aren’t always less costly to stage, however—since staging is about maximizing the appeal and aesthetic potential of a home, mismatched furniture, clutter, or similar issues may require more work to remedy than a vacant home.
+Occupied homes aren’t always less costly to stage, however.
+Since staging is about maximizing a home's appeal and aesthetic potential, mismatched furniture, clutter, or similar issues may require more work to remedy than a vacant home.

 House Size